GreenleafLab/NucleoATAC/README.md

 # NucleoATAC
-Python package for calling nucleosomes using ATAC-Seq data.
+Python package for calling nucleosomes using ATAC-seq data.
-Also includes general scripts for working with paired-end ATAC-Seq data (or potentially other paired-end data).
+Also includes general scripts for working with paired-end ATAC-seq data (or potentially other paired-end data).

 Please cite our paper at [Genome Research](http://genome.cshlp.org/content/25/11/1757) if you use this tool in your research.